airzio/airzio.github.io/_posts/2019-7-19-Carbon-Oxide.md

 ---

 Carbon oxide ( $$CO$$ ) is extremely dangerous substance to human health and life.
 It originates from the incomplete combustion of hydrocarbon fuels and some chemical reactions.
 No $$CO$$ should be detected in inhabited premisses at any time.
-Trapped in the blood flow, carbon oxide reacts with blood hemoglobin preventing.
-Hemoglobin combined with $$CO$$ is unable to reacting with oxygen and transport it to the body cells.
+Trapped in the blood flow, carbon oxide reacts with blood hemoglobin.
+Hemoglobin which combined with $$CO$$ is unable to react with oxygen and transport it to the body cells.

 Permissible levels of $$CO$$ in the indoor air is very low due to it's toxicity.